osjerick/zsh-settings-macos/README.md

   To ensure you have the best experience, install some custom fonts: https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k.

 ## iTerm2 Settings
 Some useful settings.

 ### Color Scheme
 - `Settings -> Profiles -> Colors -> Color Presets` and select a color scheme.
 - You can import new presets.
 Presets repository: https://iterm2colorschemes.com/.
-- Terminal in the image above uses `FirefoxDev` with some tweaks in Powerlevel10k settings.
+- The terminal in the image above uses `FirefoxDev` with some tweaks in Powerlevel10k settings (see example settings).

 ### Natural Text Editing

 - `Settings -> Profiles -> Keys -> Key Mappings -> Presets` and select **Natural Text Editing**.

+## Example Settings
+- Oh My Zsh: [zshrc_example.zsh](zshrc_example.zsh).
+Several plugins are enabled, and OMZ is setup to be updated automatically.
+- Powerlevel10k: [p10k_example.zsh](p10k_example.zsh).
+Several changes are applied to remove some icons, change the order of some elements, and make the theme more adapted to the `FirefoxDev` color scheme for iTerm2.